MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sqlcheatsheet.md

 Kusto supports a subset of the SQL language.
 See the list of [SQL known issues](../api/tds/sqlknownissues.md) for the full list of unsupported features.

 The primary language to interact with Kusto is KQL (Kusto Query Language).
-To make the transition and learning experience easier, you can use Kusto service to translate SQL queries to KQL.
-Send an SQL query to Kusto services, prefixing it with the verb 'EXPLAIN'.
+To make the transition and learning experience easier, you can use Kusto to translate SQL queries to KQL.
+Send an SQL query to Kusto, prefixing it with the verb 'EXPLAIN'.

 For example: